dazdaz/flutter-crossplatform/README.md

 3.  **Install Android Studio (for Android development)**:
     * Download Android Studio from <https://developer.android.com/studio>.
     * Install it, then open Android Studio and use the SDK Manager to install:
+    * Goto Settings / Language & Frameworks / Android SDK
-        * Android SDK Platform (latest, e.g., Android 15).
+        * Android SDK Platform (latest, e.g., Android 16).
         * Android SDK Build-Tools.
         * Android Emulator.
     * Add Android SDK to your PATH in `~/.zshrc` or `~/.bash_profile`: